 The doctor will also ask lots of questions about your child's medical history, including whether anyone in the family has had skin conditions or autoimmune problems in the past; whether your child recently has had a rash or sunburn; or whether he or she has had any other illnesses or been under stress.
 A blood test may be done to check for thyroid problems and diabetes, as these can increase the risk of vitiligo.

 There is no "cure" for vitiligo.
-Some patches will resolve without treatment, but for those that don't, treatments are available to help to even out your child's skin tone.
+Some patches will clear up without treatment.
+For those that don't, treatments can help to even out the skin tone.
 You can try some at home; others require treatment by a doctor.
 Just remember that results can vary — what works for one person may not work for another, and no treatment is likely to be 100% effective at making the spots disappear.

 - Sunscreen.
 One of the most important things your child can do is wear sunscreen every day to protect against skin cancer.
 And because vitiligo spots can't tan (they have no melanin), they may burn and scar.
 Getting a tan on the rest of the body will only highlight white patches even more, especially if a child has light skin.